Tips on finding a business for sale

 - tax and legal issues (taxes up to date, outstanding litigation)

 This list is far from exhaustive.
 Only once you are fully informed can you decide whether to proceed.
-Next is the round of negotiations, generally longer than desired, followed by the due diligence stage.
+This step will be followed by rounds of negotiations, which tend to go on longer than desired, followed by the due diligence stage.

 Be sure to evaluate the financing involved in buying the business you're interested in.
 What percentage of the transaction is the selling company prepared to finance?
 What assets does it have to enable you to obtain a loan?
 Can you also call on mezzanine financing?